 - We have a zero tolerance policy on harassment be it related to gender, sexual orientation, disability, physical appearance, body size, race, age, religious affiliation, dance skill level, dance role; expressed either verbally or physically, through sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of workshops or other events, inappropriate physical contact, or unwelcome sexual attention.

 - If you are being made feel uncomfortable/ uneasy, if you are being harassed or notice that someone else is being harassed, or have any other concerns, please contact the team straight away.
 They will always be available if you wish to speak to them about any situation.
 If you feel uncomfortable in any situation feel free to excuse yourself.

-Please contact the team if you need help: a Care Team will be established to be a point of contact during the event.
+Please contact the team if you need help: a Care Team will be a point of contact during the event – you will recognize them by the Lighthouse buttons.
 Be safe and enjoy Harbour Hop!